curlyeje/Elliott_Portfolio/Tableau Churn Rate Dashboard/README.md

 The Churn Rate Dashboard Project was completed using Tableau.
-The project consisted of a telemarking company in which the manager wanted to gain further insights on the churn rates happening at the company.
+The project consisted of a telemarking company in which the manager wanted to gain further insights on why there are so many churn rates happening at the company.
 Here are the following steps I took to solve this problem:

  Data Cleaning Steps: